zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

   This is the style I have adopted loosely.
   But, it is *by far* more important to have useful *doc*, regardless of the format.
+  I also suggest using *type annotations* in place of some documentation.

 - [A Guide to Python's Magic Methods](https://rszalski.github.io/magicmethods/) by Rafe Kettler.